 At the joint stand of the Leading-edge Cluster it’s OWL, the universities and research institutes of the region presented, among other things, a mini robotic system for the autonomous and flexible transporta-tion of smaller objects in the production hall.
 Visitors were particularly drawn to the molded interconnect devices technology developed by Fraunhofer IEM, which enables three-dimensional plastic components to be printed with electrical conductors – thus creating new scope when it comes to the design and production of mechatronic components.

 At the end of the show the organisers can offer a positive summary of the event, especially since many exhibitors booked their stands for the 15th FMB while they were still there, which will be held from 6th to 8th November 2019.

 Things are also looking positive in the south of Germany where the 3rd FMB-Süd will take place in Augsburg on 20th and 21st February 2019.
 The three days in Bad Salzuflen also proved to be a great success for the “little sister” of the established FMB.
-Christian Enßle, Portfolio Manager of Clarion Events Deutschland GmbH: Many exhibitors informed themselves about the new FMB-Süd during the show.
+Christian Enßle, Portfolio Manager of Easyfairs GmbH: Many exhibitors informed themselves about the new FMB-Süd during the show.
 Several of them also took advantage of the opportunity to book on site.”